© TJohnston – Leu’s Holiday House at Leu Gardens

 So the feast is finished and out of town guests, kids, and family members are looking for something else to do.
 What is open on Thanksgiving Day in Orlando?
 Shopping is always an option since many Orlando stores and shopping centers will be open on Thanksgiving Day already touting Black Friday sales.
 In the magical land of Orlando, theme parks stay open 365 days a year, offering a day of touristy fun.

 - Get into the holiday spirit at ICE! at the Gaylord Palms.
-This year’s theme is ‘ICE!® featuring A Christmas Story’ brings to life in 2 million pounds of colorful ice sculptures.
+This year’s theme is ‘ICE!® featuring The Polar Express’ brings to life in 2 million pounds of colorful ice sculptures.